metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-create-an-spl-token-on-solana.md

 })
 ```

-Now if all has gone to play we should have the uri of json file stored in the `metadataUri` providing it did not throw any errors.
+If everything goes as planned, the metadataUri variable should store the URI of the uploaded JSON file.

 ### Creating the Token

-There are a few things we need to take into account when creating and minting a new token on the Solana blockchain in that we need to create some accounts and instructions.
+When creating a new token on the Solana blockchain we need to create a few accounts to accomendate the new data.

-- Creating the mint account.
+#### Creating the mint account.
-- If we are minting the Tokens then we need a Token Account (holds the minted tokens in a persons wallet)
+If we are minting the Tokens then we need a Token Account (holds the minted tokens in a persons wallet)
-- Mint the token.
+Mint the token.
+When you first create the tokens, the creator will retain the update authority and mint authority.
+Both update and mint authority will need to be revoked when listing the token on DEXs such as Juipter and Orca for validation.

 #### Mint Account

-To create the mint account and store the mint data we call the `createFungible` helper method which abstracts a lot of the account creating process for you.
-Here we need to provide the function a keypair that will be the mint address (this is grindable) and then some other metadata we supplied the JSON file such as name of the token.
+To make a mint account and save mint data, we use the createFungible helper method.
+This method simplifies the process of creating an account for you.

+We need to give the function a keypair for the mint address.
+We also need to provide additional metadata from a JSON file.
+This metadata includes the token's name and the metadata URI address.

 ```ts
 const mintSigner = generateSigner(umi)